Visiting a Basque cider house and having a true Basque cider house experience is a must-do for curious food lovers.

-We arrived to the center of a small Navarran town after a scenic ride through the green countryside.
-It didn’t look like much to the untrained eye, but glancing at the corner of the pretty Navarran style house, you saw the sign: Martitxonea Sagardotegia, a local cider house or sidrería— and one of the best we’d been told.
+We arrived in the center of a small Navarran town after a scenic ride through the green countryside.
+It didn’t look like much to the untrained eye, but glancing at the corner of the pretty Navarran style house, you saw the sign: Martitxonea Sagardotegia, a local cider house or sidrería— and one of the best in the area we’d been told.

 A few weeks ago Marti Kilpatrick of Blank Palate explained the tradition of Basque Cider Houses.
-Although Navarra (also spelled Navarre in English) is not a part of Basque Country, the tradition of these seasonal eateries is just as important.
+Although Navarra (also spelled Navarre in English) is not a part of Basque Country on a Spanish map, it is a part of Basque Country culturally.
+And the tradition of these seasonal cider house eateries is just as important as anywhere else.
 As we walked in at 9:15 p.m. it seemed we’d arrived early, the place was empty.
 I began to doubt what I’d heard– empty on a Saturday night surely couldn’t be a good thing.

 But with my first refreshing sip of crisp cider, I knew I was in for a fantastic evening, and sure enough, come 10:00 p.m. the people came rolling in by the busload.